Dakes/science-communication-btc/content/posts/why_crypto_currencies.md

 The solution proposed first, in the Bitcoin Whitepaper, is an electronic peer-to-peer system, based on cryptographic proof, instead of trust.
 Peer-to-peer means, that you don't connect to a centralized party, but to other participants on the network.
 Transactions are confirmed by so-called "miners" who write those transactions into a "block" together with a hash (Cryptographic summarization) of the previous block.
 Hence the name "Blockchain".
-This allows any two willing parties to fulfill a transaction, directly from person A to person B, without a trusted third party.
+This allows any two willing parties to fulfil a transaction, directly from person A to person B, without a trusted third party.
 How this works in detail, will be explained in other Articles: [Bitcoin]({{< ref "posts/bitcoin.md" >}})

 ### Sources